 ¾ cup blackberry juice

-¾ cup stock (I prefer veggie, but chicken will also work well)
+¾ cup stock (I prefer veggie, but chicken also works)

 1 tablespoon balsamic vinegar